 Iga Swiatek vs. Mai Hontama: Prediction and Match Betting Odds | WTA Tokyo, Japan Women Singles 2023

-In the Round of 16 of the WTA Tokyo, Japan Women Singles 2023 on Tuesday, Iga Swiatek (ranked No. 2) faces Mai Hontama (No. 148).
+Mai Hontama (No. 148) will face Iga Swiatek (No. 2) in the Round of 16 of the WTA Tokyo, Japan Women Singles 2023 on Wednesday, September 27.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!